Soumyajith23/FPGA-accelerated-2D-game-engine/README.md

 - Standard 640×480 @ 60Hz VGA timing.
 - Outputs: `HSYNC`, `VSYNC`, `RGB`, `V_EN`.
 - Uses VGA-to-HDMI IP to support modern displays.

+VGA Controller
+The VGA Controller is responsible for generating synchronization and timing signals to correctly display video on a monitor.
+Although the Boolean Board does not have a native VGA port, it includes an HDMI port.
+To achieve compatibility with modern displays, we use a VGA-to-HDMI Converter IP that transforms the VGA-style signals into HDMI.

+📺 Display Standard
+This project implements the VGA 640×480 @ 60 Hz timing standard based on VESA Specification 1.13.

+✅ Horizontal Timing (in pixels)
+Parameter	Value
+Visible Area	640
+Front Porch	16
+Sync Pulse	96
+Back Porch	48
+Total Pixels	800

+✅ Vertical Timing (in lines)
+Parameter	Value
+Visible Area	480
+Front Porch	10
+Sync Pulse	2
+Back Porch	33
+Total Lines	525

+🔑 Generated Signals
+The VGA Controller produces the following outputs:

+H sync: Horizontal synchronization pulse

+V sync: Vertical synchronization pulse

+V en: Video Enable (high during the visible display area)

+RGB: Pixel color values

+These signals are fed into the HDMI IP core to enable display on an external monitor.

+🖥️ Features
+VGA-style signal generation

+Compatible with HDMI displays using IP core

+Fully compliant with 640×480 @ 60 Hz standard

+Provides synchronization pulses, video enable, and RGB color data

 <img width="540" height="309" alt="image" src="https://github.com/user-attachments/assets/a77db484-e2e6-4131-bd81-98e148d8c8e4" />